ben-251/ben-251.github.io/content/posts/interesting.md

 *'Yeah okay, but surely not **everything** fits this strict narrative?
 You still have to account for all the hobbies you're omitting—the **artsy** ones.'*

 Good question, reader.
 Luckily I have just the thing to get us there: Jazz theory.
 What's my favourite part about Jazz?
 The complex harmony.
-The sound of a crunchy unexpected chord immediately followed by a perfect resolution—tension and release. **Clarity from dissonance.**
+The sound of a crunchy unexpected chord immediately followed by a perfect resolution—tension and release. **Clarity from dissonance.**$^1$

 Reading poetry is exactly this.
 One second I'm scrunching my face at a strangely constructed sentence, then suddenly I *get it* and I'm marvelling like crazy (we could go on a whole tangent here about what it even means to "get" a poem, but no, let's stay on target).
 It's not just reading literature, either.
 Writing novels scratches this same itch; my favourite aspect of writing might just be seeing characters *exist* when previously they were a mess of abstract ideas.
 Same with writing poetry, but we'll get back to that.

 # What about aesthetics?
 Update “clarity” to mean beauty/purity, and suddenly you can explain things like my heavy form-over-function lean: cinematography, cover art, website themes, you get the idea.
 Even the *styles* I tend to gravitate to are about cohesion and simplicity.
-And this is exactly the same as the beauty of solving bug in code, or finding a brilliant combination in a chess game.
+And this is exactly the same as the beauty of solving bug in code, or finding a brilliant combination in a chess game.$^2$

-*(I'd like to explore links between this and the Emmanuel Kant's 'Critique of Judgement', but unfortunately I don't know enough about it yet; I have some reading to do!)*

 Even learning is attractive to me precisely because of mind-blowing epiphanies and order-to-chaos moments.
 The feeling of discovering more about the world, the mind, myself, or humanity, is exactly the same as everything we’ve covered so far.
 ___
 Let’s consider some of the things I *don’t* like about some of my hobbies.
 One thing I find frustrating when planning for a novel is the fact that until very late in the process, it’s impossible to reconcile aspects like theme, character and symbolism into a cohesive substance.
 With biology it’s the memorisation of arbitrary terms.
 Maths it’s computation.
 Computer Science? hardware, low-level languages, and Rust. speed-cubing: OLLs.
-Web Design: backend.
+Web Design: backend.$^3$

 Hopefully you’re seeing a pattern.
 The things I dislike most are things that deprive me of my MO.
 I don’t avoid dissonance outright; In fact, I seem to welcome it, but **only** if it resolves in a way that makes the wait worth it.
 # Small Representatives